DevExpress-Examples/winforms-diagram-register-factoryitemtools-for-shapes/README.md

-# WPF DiagramControl - Register FactoryItemTools for Regular and Custom Shapes
+# WinForms DiagramControl - Register FactoryItemTools for Regular and Custom Shapes

 This example demonstrates how to register `FactoryItemTools` for regular shapes and shapes that are created from SVG images or ShapeTemplates.
 To register a `FactoryItemTool` you need to [create](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.DiagramStencil.Create.overloads) a stencil or use one of existed stencils and pass your `FactoryItemTool` instance to the `RegisterTool` method: